NCAR/ccpp-scm/scm/doc/TechGuide/chap_intro.rst

 This document serves as both the User and Technical Guides for this model.
-It contains a Quick Start Guide with instructions for obtaining the code, compiling, and running a sample test case, an explanation for what is included in the repository, a brief description of the operation of the model, a description of how cases are set up and run, and finally, an explanation for how the model interfaces with physics through the CCPP infrastructure.
+It contains a Quick Start Guide with instructions for obtaining the code, compiling, and running a sample test case; an explanation for what is included in the repository; a brief description of the operation of the model; a description of how cases are set up and run, and finally, an explanation for how the model interfaces with physics through the CCPP infrastructure.